On the role of Allee effect and mass migration in survival and extinction of a species: Proofs

-IV.
-We show that given at least $N^{1/2}$ emigrations from $0$ to $y$ of $M>N_A$ particles, at least one of these flocks of individuals generates at least $N-M+1$ individuals on $y$ before reaching size $N_A$.
-Every time there is a migration of $M$ individuals to $y$, since $M=M(N_{A})>N_{A}$, the process $(\eta^0_t(y))_{t\geq 0}$ is a birth and death chain with transitions
+(IV) We show that given at least $N^{1/2}$ emigrations from $0$ to $y$ of $M>N_A$ particles, at least one of these flocks of individuals generates at least $N-M+1$ individuals on $y$ before reaching size $N_A$.
+Every time there is a migration of $M$ individuals to $y$, since $M=M(N_{A})>N_{A}$, the process $(\eta^0_t(y))_{t\geq0}$ is a birth and death chain with transitions

 Take the same chain on $\{N_{A},\ldots,\infty\}$.
 Since $\phi<1$, the chain is transient; therefore there is a positive probability $q(\phi)$ that starting at $M>N_{A}$ the chain will go on to infinity.
-The claim follows as in Step 3 of \cite[proof of Theorem $2$]{cf:schi_aggr}, since $N^{1/2}$ visits are enough for the probability to reach $N-M+1$ at least one time to approach $1$.\\ We conclude that for each $\epsilon>0$ there exists $N$ and $T_{x,y}$ large such that $E_{x,y}$ occurs in a finite time $T_{x,y}$ with probability larger than $1-\epsilon$.\\
+The claim follows as in Step 3 of \cite{cfschiaggr}, proof of Theorem~2, since $N^{1/2}$ visits are enough for the probability to reach $N-M+1$ at least one time to approach $1$.